kubernetes-sigs/kustomize/site/content/en/docs/Getting started/first_kustomization.md

   A step by step tutorial for absolute kustomize beginners
 ---

-This page is intended to help you get started with using this amazing tool called kustomize!
-We will start off with creating a simple nginx deployment manifest and then use it as an example to explore kustomize basics.
+This page will help you get started with this amazing tool called kustomize!
+We will start off with a simple nginx deployment manifest and then use it to explore kustomize basics.

 ### Create initial manifests and directory structure